Grant Gillespie (footballer): Career

+Hamilton Academical

 Gillespie made his senior debut for Hamilton Academical on 15 August 2009, in a Scottish Premier League match against Kilmarnock.
 In May 2011, he signed a new two-year contract with Hamilton.

 In May 2012, Gillespie urged manager Billy Reid to make him a first-team regular for the forthcoming 2012–13 season.
 In January 2012, after making an "impact" as a substitute in the previous game, Gillespie spoke publicly about his desire to start the team's next match.
 In February 2013, he commented that he wanted a win in the upcoming derby against Airdrieonians.
 In April 2013, Gillespie signed a new two-year contract with the club.

 In August 2013 Gillespie stated that the team needed to "dig in and grind out results" in the season ahead.
 In October 2014 he signed a new contract with the club, to last until the summer of 2018.
+Gillespie left the club in January 2018.

+Dundee United

-Gillespie left the club in January 2018, and then signed a short-term contract with Dundee United.
+Gillespie signed a short-term contract with Dundee United.
 He was released by the club at the end of his contract in May 2018.

+Raith Rovers

 Gillespie signed with League One club Raith Rovers in June 2018.

+Derry City

 In July 2019 he signed for Derry City.
+After making 10 appearances, scoring 1 goal, he left in January 2020.

+Ayr United

 In January 2020 he returned to Scotland, signing for Ayr United until the end of their season.

+Queen's Park

-In August 2020 he signed for Queen's Park.
+In August 2020 he signed for Queen's Park, before leaving in 2022.

+Greenock Morton

 In June 2022 he signed for Greenock Morton.
+Gillespie was named club captain by manager Dougie Imrie, and made his first competitive appearance against Hibernian in the League Cup Group Stage.
+Gillespie would score 2 times in this group, against Hibernian and Bonnyrigg Rose respectively.
+Gillespie would continue his positive start to life at Morton by scoring in the first league game of the season against his former club Hamilton.

+Gillespie signed a contract extension on New Year's Day, keeping him at the club until summer 2024.

+With Gillespie's contract expiring summer 2024, Morton announced that he had signed a new one-year contract.